Neighbourhood watch: Hesperange & Alzingen

 A number of public and private bus companies run services to or via Hesperange and you can find a list of all of them and the timetables here.
-You can book the Flexibus from Monday to Friday from 8.00 to 17.00, and 9.00 to 16.00 on Saturdays, and travel within the commune for 1 Euro (children under 12 years need parental authorisation).
+You can book the Flexibus from Monday to Friday from 7.00 to 19.00, and 9.00 to 15.00 on Saturdays, and travel within the commune (children under 12 years need parental authorisation).
 A late night bus runs on Fridays, Saturdays and certain public holidays from Kirchberg, Clausen and Luxembourg City to various places in Hesperange commune.

-The quarter runs a CHARG-Y system for electric cars, a Flex car-sharing scheme, and has a Vel’oh cycle station at Cité um Schlass.
+The quarter runs a CHARGY system for electric cars, a Flex car-sharing scheme, and has a Vel’oh cycle station at Cité um Schlass and another at the town hall.
 You can find more information on residents parking permits or vignettes here.

 FC Swift Hesperange plays in the national division and is based at Stad Alphonse Theis.